-The following is a summary at April 2020 of current major planning activity in the area that we cover (although not an exhaustive list).
+The following is a summary dated January 2022 of current major planning activity in the area that we cover (although not an exhaustive list).
 The application numbers can be used to track progress on the Council’s website.

 B&Q, Swandon Way.
-Applications 2019/4583 and 3848.
+Applications 2019/4583 and 3848 and 2021/5004.
 These are applications to revise consents granted previously for the redevelopment of the site.
-Site clearance is completed and remediation work is underway.
+Site clearance is completed and remediation work is completed and the contractors are expected on site shortly.close to completion June 2020).
 The promoters L&G (Legal and General) wish to reduce the amount of commercial space, increase the number of residential units and improve the public amenity areas with facilities including a swimming pool.
-It is unclear whether the pool will be for general public use or restricted to residents.
+Society objection to further application to increase the number of residential units by 23% .
+Objection lodged by the Society.

 Ferrier Street Application 2018/5699.
 Approved.
 At the same December 2019 meeting the PAC supported the officer’s recommendations for the approval of this mixed-use scheme, commercial and residential which reflects the change in this area.
 The only matter which the Society felt was inappropriate was the height of a tower block close to the piazza at the entrance to Wandsworth Town station, which at nine floors will be significantly higher than the surrounding buildings and the proximity to the newly confirmed Conservation Area.

 Air Quality.
 The group has a member on the Wandsworth Environmental Forum which meets regularly to discuss matters and consider progress.
-The Council is shortly to implement a scheme, restricted to five schools, to introduce traffic controls close to those schools in the Borough to encourage journeys by foot, bicycle or other non-motorised transport .
+The Council has implemented schemes at schools to introduce traffic controls close to those schools in the Borough to encourage journeys by foot, bicycle or other non-motorised transport .

 Trinity Road/Burntwood Lane, intersection.
 No progress to report.

 Mount Nod (The Huguenot Burial Ground, East Hill).
-The Society has a representative on the group considering future accessibility, signage and general control following completion of works required to listed Tombs and the general improvements needed to return to site to public use.
+The works required to listed Tombs and the general improvements needed to return to site to public use have been completed.